Nette Database

 Manual Creation of Explorer

-If you're not using the Nette DI container, you can manually create an instance of Nette\Database\Explorer
+If you are not using the Nette DI container, you can create an instance of Nette\Database\Explorer

 // database connection